gares/iris/docs/proof_mode.md

 ------------------------------

 - `iExact "H"`  : finish the goal if the conclusion matches the hypothesis `H`
-- `iAssumption` : finish the goal if the conclusion matches any hypothesis
+- `iAssumption` : finish the goal if the conclusion matches any hypothesis in either the proofmode or the Coq context.
+Only hypotheses in the Coq context that are _syntactically_ of the shape `⊢ P` are recognized by this tactic (this means that assumptions of the shape `P ⊢ Q` are not recognized).
 - `iApply pm_trm` : match the conclusion of the current goal against the conclusion of `pm_trm` and generates goals for the premises of `pm_trm`.
 See proof mode terms below.